Luke0094/A-Better-Way-Through-Internet/README.md

 **Paywalls**
 > **4) Bypass Paywalls Clean:**

-(This step is marked as optional due filters already included inside the AdGuard config, it will however useful if you want to have the full list and/or add custom filters)
+(This step is marked as optional due filters already included inside the AdGuard config, it will however be useful in case you want to have the full list and/or add custom filters)

 Chromium: [https://github.com/bpc-clone/bypass-paywalls-chrome-clean/releases/tag/latest](https://github.com/bpc-clone/bypass-paywalls-chrome-clean/releases/tag/latest)